cat-cfs/cbm3_python/examples/sit_automation/README.md

 ## Import with your own Archive Index database

-If you have your own custom archive index database the SIT import process can target it.
-See the following command line or python script examples
+If you have your own archive index database the SIT import process can target it.
+See the following command line and python script examples.

 **Windows command line with custom archive index**